ghi-electronics/Documentation/software/core-library.md

 ---

-The core library gives DUE Scrips the necessatu API to access hardware.
-It has other software related librarties as well.
+The core library gives DUE Scripts the necessary API to access hardware.
+It has other software related libraries as well.